D. J. Jeffries: College career

 Jeffries debuted for Memphis on November 5, 2019, recording five points, four rebounds, four assists and four blocks in a 97–64 win over South Carolina State.
 On November 23, he scored a freshman season-high 23 points to go with four rebounds in an 87–86 victory over the Ole Miss Rebels.
 Jeffries missed a January 4, 2020 game against Georgia with the flu.
 On January 20, 2020, he was named American Athletic Conference (AAC) Freshman of the Week, four days after scoring 18 points in a 60–49 win over Cincinnati.
 At practice on January 30, Jeffries partially tore his posterior cruciate ligament in his left knee and was expected to miss four to six weeks of action.
 On March 3, after missing nine games with the injury, he was ruled out for the remainder of the season.
 Jeffries started in 13 of his 19 games as a freshman, averaging 10.8 points and 4.3 rebounds per game.
 As a sophomore, he averaged 9.9 points and 5.1 rebounds per game, helping Memphis win the 2021 National Invitation Tournament.
 After the season, Jeffries transferred to Mississippi State.

+Professional career

+After going undrafted in the 2024 NBA draft, on June 30, 2024, Jeffries joined the Memphis Grizzlies for the 2024 NBA Summer League and on October 28, 2024, he signed with the Windy City Bulls.
+However, he was waived on November 4.